Qazvin Tourist Attractions 21 Oct 2023 BY Maryam Mahmoudian

 Who were the Assassins of Alamut Castle?

-The term "Assassin" is believed to have originated from the Arabic "Hashishin," but the name "Hashishin" likely stems from a story, potentially fabricated by their enemies, explaining how their leader, Hasan, gained loyal followers.
+The term "Assassin" is originated from the Arabic "Hashishin," but the name "Hashishin" likely stems from a story, potentially fabricated by their enemies, explaining how their leader, Hasan, gained loyal followers.

 According to this tale, Hasan would kidnap men and bring them to his stronghold, where they were drugged with hashish and put into a trance.
 In this altered state, they were promised sensual pleasures and made to believe they were in paradise.
 Once they came out of this state, they were sent on dangerous missions.
 They were assured that if things went wrong, they would return to paradise, making them fearless.